When tension starts, one surefire practice will help you get centered again

 This word stress is heard so often today that it would almost appear to be some new disease.
 As a matter of fact, the early caveman trying to live in a world dominated by giant creatures and unpredictable elements probably experienced great stress.
 No, stress is nothing new.

-… One of the most important things Jesus taught was that the only problems you ever have are in your own mind: “A man's foes will be those of his own household” (Mt.
-10:36).
+One of the most important things Jesus taught was that the only problems you ever have are in your own mind: “One’s foes will be members of one’s own household” (Matthew 10:36).

 If you become irritable, tense and easily overwhelmed, what you need is not a coffee break, but a prayer break, a time for silence.
 Right where you are—at your desk, at the kitchen sink, even driving your car—take a few deep breaths to establish the image of life glowing from within.

 Whisper to yourself: I am free from tension, stress and strain.
 Then with your vision sharpened with the concentric perspective, go on your way doing what you are doing.